 The City of Oakland prepares a Local Hazard Mitigation Plan (LHMP), which is intended to assess the risks to residents and assets within the City.
 The LHMP identifies and analyzes hazards applicable to the City of Oakland, provides a risk and vulnerability assessment, and provides mitigation strategies and actions toward risk reduction.
 The LHMP functions as an appendix to the Safety Element of the City of Oakland General Plan.

-The 2016 - 2021 LHMP was adopted on June 7, 2016.
-Refer to the 2016 - 2021 LHMP for further information on hazards, risk assessment, and mitigation strategies.
-The Hazard Analysis data will be updated based on the 2021-2026 LHMP once it is adopted.
+The 2021-2026 LHMP was adopted on June 15, 2021.
+Refer to the 2021-2026 LHMP for further information on hazards, risk assessment, and mitigation strategies.

 2.1.
 Methods and Assumptions Used to Develop Hazard Analysis